-This heritage centre relives the Battle of Pasir Panjang, one of the fiercest battles fought against the Japanese in Singapore during World War II.
+This heritage centre recounts the Battle of Pasir Panjang, one of the fiercest battles fought against the Japanese in Singapore during World War II.

-Uncover one of Singapore’s most fascinating tales of heroism during World War II at Reflections at Bukit Chandu.
+Uncover one of Singapore’s most fascinating tales of heroism during World War II at Reflections at Bukit Chandu (RBC).

-For his bravery, Adnan was recognised posthumously by the British government and his heroic contingent is remembered for defending Singapore.
+Lieutenant Adnan Saidi was posthumously recognised for his bravery by the British government and his heroic contingent were remembered for their sacrifices while defending Singapore.

 As you explore Reflections of Bukit Chandu, you’ll find various insights into the lives of these brave soldiers, who fought for a home that had not yet been forged into a nation.

 As you enter the centre, you’ll be greeted by a sculpture depicting a mortar crew of the Malay Regiment, a tribute to their bravery.

 On the first floor of the interpretive centre, you’ll find Bukit Chandu:Battle Point 226 .
 Comprising three sections, this exhibition covering the origins and equipment of the Malay Regiment, their acts of heroism during the Battle of Pasir Panjang and their valour during the aftermath of the battle.

 The exhibition houses various artefacts from that tumultuous era, including bullets from the battle, footage of Lieutanant Adnan during a ceremonial parade, and bullet casings which were recovered during an excavation in 2019.

 The second floor of the interpretive centre houses galleries that tell the history of Bukit Chandu and its surroundings during the more peaceful period predating the war, including its history as an opium packing plant and the pineapple plantations that dotted the vicinity.